ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 ### Pruning model restarts

-By default, {{ model }} outputs restart files after every run to allow for subsequent runs to start from a previously saved model state.<br>
+By default, {{ model }} saves restart files after each run, allowing subsequent simulations to resume from a previously saved model state.
+The default {{ model }} run length and restart period can be changed (see [Change run length and restart period](#change-run-length-and-restart-period)).<br>
-Restart files can occupy a significant amount of disk space, and keeping a lot of them is often not necessary.
+However, restart files can occupy significant disk space, and keeping all of them at the end of a whole experiment is often not necessary.
+If disk space is limited, consider using _payu_'s restart files pruning feature.
+This allows you to keep all the restart files during an experiment (constituted by multiple runs) in case of a crash, while reducing disk usage after the whole experiment completes by automatically removing redundant restart files.

 _Payu_ is configured to prune the number of restart files kept.
 By default, _payu_ will only keep most recent couple of restarts and the restarts which match the frequency set in the `restart_freq` field of `config.yaml`.
 This is commonly set to `1YS` to keep one restart per year, or `5YS` for a restart every fifth year.
 For more information and to change this setting, check [_payu_ Configuration Settings documentation](https://payu.readthedocs.io/en/latest/config.html#model).